windbullet/LagrangeV2/README.md

 ### Providing web service to bot applications

-The project [Lagrange.Milky](https://lagrangedev.github.io/Lagrange.Doc/v2/Lagrange.Milky) implements [Milky](https://milky.ntqqrev.org/) protocol.
+The project [Lagrange.Milky](https://github.com/LagrangeDev/LagrangeV2/tree/main/Lagrange.Milky) implements [Milky](https://milky.ntqqrev.org/) protocol.
 You can use it to provide web service to bot applications like NoneBot ~~and Saltify~~.

-Check [Lagrange.Doc](https://lagrangedev.github.io/Lagrange.Doc/v2/) for more information.
+Check [Lagrange.Milky README](https://github.com/LagrangeDev/LagrangeV2/tree/main/Lagrange.Milky#readme) for more information.

 ## Appendix